Espyo/Pikifen/readme.md

 ### Linux and Mac
 In order to play on Linux or Mac, you can build it from the source code.
 A simple tutorial on how to compile the engine can be found in the included manual.
-Alternatively, you can run the [Windows executable](#windows) under Wine.
+Alternatively, you can run the [Windows executable](#windows) under [Wine](https://en.wikipedia.org/wiki/Wine_(software)).
 It works fairly well, though if you run into issues, check the included manual's "Troubleshooting" page.

 ## Playing and making